-Current US Centres for Disease Control (CDC) and Public Health Agency of Canada (PHAC) guidelines do not recommend testing non-pregnant people who have never experienced symptoms or have had an uneventful recovery from an illness compatible with Zika virus infection.#
+Current US Centres for Disease Control (CDC) and Public Health Agency of Canada (PHAC) guidelines do not recommend testing men and non-pregnant women who have never experienced symptoms or have had an uneventful recovery from an illness compatible with Zika virus infection.#

 Additional molecular testing (real time PCR): 5ml of urine; 400 µl of amniotic fluid or CSF; tissue.
 Any of these specimens must be submitted in a tightly sealed sterile container.
 (Leaking specimens will be rejected.)

-2. Urine was found to be positive by PCR for a longer duration than serum (often up to 2 weeks), and recent data (see final reference below) suggests that it is also significantly more sensitive than serum for detection of Zika virus RNA during the early stages of acute infection (including during the first 5 days of illness).
-Thus it is recommended to collect urine in addition to clotted blood/serum for PCR testing on all patients being tested for Zika virus infection within 14 days of symptom onset; serum will also be tested by PCR if specimens are collected within 10 days of symptom onset.
+2. Urine was found to be positive by PCR for a longer duration than serum, and recent data (see final reference below) suggests that it is also significantly more sensitive than serum for detection of Zika virus RNA during the early stages of acute infection (including during the first 5 days of illness).
+It is therefore recommended to collect urine in addition to clotted blood/serum for PCR testing on all patients being tested for Zika virus infection within 14 days of symptom onset.

 4. Testing of amniotic fluid, CSF or tissue must be pre-approved by PHO microbiologist.
 Please contact PHO Laboratory Customer Service Centre at 416-235-6556 or 1-877-604-4567 before submission.

 To order collection kits or other PHOL supplies complete the Requisition for Containers and Supplies.
 The form should be faxed to the Public Health Ontario Laboratory, Toronto at 416-235-5753 or your local PHOL.

-Timing of specimen collection:Serology: Acute serology should be collected on all symptomatic patients and asymptomatic pregnant women at the time of initial presentation.
+Timing of specimen collection:Serology: Initial/acute serology should be collected on all symptomatic patients and asymptomatic pregnant women at the time of first presentation.
 IgM antibody develops at ≥4 days after symptom onset, and usually persists for 2 to 12 weeks.
-Convalescent serology should be collected at least 2 – 3 weeks after the initial (acute) serology specimen is collected.*
+Follow-up/convalescent serology should be collected at least 2 – 3 weeks after the initial serology specimen is collected.

 Blood or serum: serum separator tubes (SST)